2-Definition of Integers solved problems

 The difference between the Counting number and the Whole number.

 This is the second lecture about sets.
 We will start by introducing solved problems.
-The counting numbers must be written in the form of a set.
-The counting number is 1,2,3,4, then dots.
+The counting numbers must be written as a set.
+The counting numbers are 1, 2, 3, 4, then dots.
 If it is required to make the whole number as we have discussed earlier, zero should be included in the set braces.
 The set form is shown.

 What are Integers?